ywyp08/42/core/born2beroot/README.md

 # born2beroot
-In this peroject I have created a virtual machine.
+In this project I have created a virtual machine.